ABOUT OUR CHLOROPHYTUM BONNIE

 Hello, I’m Bonnie the Chlorophytum comosum but people know me as the curly spider plant.
 My personality is just as fun as my bouncy curls.
 I’m a happy-go-lucky plant who isn’t one to make a fuss or take up too much of your time.
 I’ll be happy to add some personality to your home or office without demanding much attention.

 I’m a particularly popular houseplant for the office as I will grow in artificial light and don’t need to be watered that frequently, which is handy if you’re a little on the forgetful side.
 I’m just the right size that my uplifting long and thin leaves will boost your mood throughout the work day but not so big I will take up your entire desk.
+Take a look at my friend Fiona if you're looking for a larger office plant.

 My bright colours and low maintenance reputation has made me an attractive option for any beginner who’s looking to bring some nature to their office or home.
 I also make a brilliant gift for someone just starting their plant collection.

-Small Height (including nursery pot) 20-25cm; pot diameter 12cm.(Fits a 13-15cm Pot)
+Small height (including nursery pot) 20-25cm; pot diameter 12cm.(Fits a 13-15cm Pot)

 DID YOU KNOW?